All posts

 6. Resale Value

-Whether your fleet leans towards the widespread accessibility and established efficiency of a Freightliner, or the premium driver appeal and long-term durability of a Peterbilt, securing the right financing is critical.
+Whether your fleet leans toward the widespread accessibility and established efficiency of a Freightliner, or the premium driver appeal and long-term durability of a Peterbilt, securing the right financing is critical.
 We offer tailored solutions to meet your specific acquisition needs for either brand.

 • Sale-Leaseback (Refinancing): If you already own a semi truck, regardless of brand, this option can unlock its equity for other business needs, such as expanding operations or managing unexpected repairs.
-Discover more about this powerful option on our Refinancing & Sales-Leaseback page.

 Want to see how potential monthly payments for a Freightliner or Peterbilt could fit into your budget?
 Estimate your payment with our calculator!